Generating magnon Bell states via parity measurement: Theoretical framework

 \subsection{Qubit-based parity detection}

-As shown in Fig.~\ref{Fig:Model}(a), a Bell state $|\Phi^+\rangle=(|00\rangle+|11\rangle)/\sqrt{2}$ of two transmon qubits (data qubits) could be generated by mapping the parity information to the ancillary qubit via two controlled NOT (CNOT) gates and a projective measurement on the initial state of the ancillary qubit~\cite{BellnpjQuanInf}.
-The data qubits $q_1$ and $q_2$ are prepared in a superposed state $|+\rangle|+\rangle$ with $|+\rangle\equiv(|0\rangle+|1\rangle)/\sqrt{2}$ and the ancillary qubit is prepared in $|0\rangle$.
-Applying two sequential CNOT gates $C(q_i,q_a)$, where the data qubit $q_i$, $i=1,2$, is the control qubit and the ancillary qubit $q_a$ is the target one, on the system, one can obtain an entangled state that correlates the parity information of data qubits to the ancillary qubit:
+As shown in Fig.~\ref{Fig:Model}(a), a Bell state $|\Phi^+\rangle=(|00\rangle+|11\rangle)/\sqrt{2}$ of two transmon qubits (data qubits) could be generated by mapping the parity information to the ancillary qubit via two controlled NOT (CNOT) gates and one projective measurement on the initial state of the ancillary qubit~\cite{BellnpjQuanInf}.
+The data qubits $q_1$ and $q_2$ are prepared in a superposed state $|+\rangle|+\rangle$ with $|+\rangle\equiv(|0\rangle+|1\rangle)/\sqrt{2}$ and the ancillary qubit $q_a$ is prepared in $|0\rangle$.
+Applying two sequential CNOT gates $C(q_i,q_a)$, where $q_i$, $i=1,2$, is the control qubit and $q_a$ is the target one, on the system, one can obtain an entangled state that correlates the parity information of data qubits to the ancillary qubit:

 Here $|\Psi^+\rangle=(|01\rangle+|10\rangle)/\sqrt{2}$ is another Bell state with the same XX parity as $|\Phi^+\rangle$, i.e., $\langle\sigma_x\otimes\sigma_x\rangle=1$ for both states.
 Therefore, measuring the ancillary qubit and confirming it is in the initial state $|0\rangle_{q_a}$ heralds that the data qubits are in the target Bell state $|\Phi^+\rangle$.